jschuur/localtime-cli/README.md

 In subsequent uses, you can then just run `localtime -y -w`.

 You can also set it via the `OPENWEATHER_API_KEY` environment variable.

+Initially, the metric system will be used and weather temperatures will be in celsius.
+Subsequent invocations will reuse the previously specified unit of measurement, unless a new one is selected via command line options.

 \- [Joost Schuur](https://joostschuur.com) ([@joostschuur](https://twitter.com/joostschuur))